 Our glaze ingredients are confectioners sugar and milk.

-Place confectioner’s sugar in a bowl and add milk a tablespoon at the time while whisking.
+Place the powdered sugar in a bowl and add milk a tablespoon at a time while whisking.
 Add enough milk to make a glaze thin enough to drizzle over the cooled cake.

 Isn’t she a beauty?
 I think she is worthy of a bakery case.
-And the great part is, she tastes equally amazing.
+And the great part is, she tastes equally as amazing.
+Enjoy!